Secrets of the Sweetest Friendships

 While it's true that some of the sweet simplicity of childhood friendships is stripped away in adulthood, the desire for these special connections remains.
 Multiple moves to new cities in my adult life have exposed this need even more- the need for genuine, healthy relationships with other women.
 The starting over is never easy, but as I've continued to pray for new relationships, I've never gone without a friend.
-In fact, it was one of my dear friends, Jessica, who shared the idea for this blog topic.
+In fact, it was one of my dear friends, Jessica, who shared the idea for this topic.
 Cultivating healthy relationships with others is a subject we've frequently discussed over the past year-and-a-half.
 Here's what we came up with regarding the secrets behind forming the sweetest of friendships...

 It takes some effort.
 It takes intentionality.
-As Jess wisely shared, social media has the ability to bring people together but it can also easily keep others at arm's length.
+As Jess wisely noted, social media has the ability to bring people together but it can also easily keep others at arm's length.
 We sometimes think we know what's going on from a distance but the real stuff remains beyond the screens.
 Go out of your way to get to know what's really going on in the life of a good friend.